wdi-hk-11/lab-mongo-restaurants/README.md

 1. Let's have something nice and get rid of the `McDonald's` in the results.
 Find how many restaurants listed `Hamburgers` as their main `cuisine` in `Manhattan` *and* exclude all `Mcdonald's` (Note: In the data set, _McDonald's_ was presented in inconsistent ways, e.g. `McDonald's` and `McDonald'S`.
 So please use the regular expression `/McDonald/` in your query).
 1. Hmm... we are getting closer.
 Let's also get rid of `Burger King` as well.
 1. There are still plenty of choices.
 Maybe you should just pick one closer to your home.
 Find out the list of `distinct` `street` based on the results of Question 4.
 1. Alright, you are just a block away from `Pearl Street`.
 Find the `name` of the `Hamburger` restaurant (i.e. your query should return the name of the restaurant only) on `Pearl Street`.
 Your query should now yield exactly *one* restaurant.
 What is it?
+(Submit the query and also the name of the restaurant as a comment)

 ### Hard (You need to do some research first)
 1. Find the name of the restaurants which listed `Japanese` as their main cuisine and has exactly 9 `grades`.